Source-Free Domain Adaptation for RGB-D Semantic Segmentation with Vision Transformers

 where $Q$ is the query, $K$ is the key, $V$ is the value and $d_{head}$ is the dimension of the head \cite{vaswani2017attention}.
 Transformer attention can be seen as an information retrieval mechanism: the generated query is specified from a key that returns a value.
 Differently from previous Transformer-based fusion approaches which considered feature-fusion at the end of each attention head \cite{liu2022cmx}, following the idea introduced in \cite{barbato2022depthformer}, the proposed framework acts directly at the core of the architecture by swapping the keys as in the following equation:

-Unlike Barbato et al. \cite{barbato2022depthformer}, who investigated the effect of the interaction across each modality, we focused on the impact of this operation on the generalization ability of the network.
+Unlike \cite{barbato2022depthformer} where they investigated the effect of the interaction across each modality, we focused on the impact of this operation on the generalization ability of the network, \giulia{i.e., multi-modal pre-training}.
 We assume the interaction between the two modalities should be consistent across different data distributions, as proved by the ablation studies in Section \ref{sec:abl_crossatt}.
 The multi-head mixed attention feature $x_{rgb+d}$ (Eq. \ref{eq:cross-att}) is served at the decoder level as in \cite{xie2021segformer}.